Are New Comedians Predisposed To Struggle Needlessly? It’s Obvious To Me…

 And what gets you laughs when you talk to others in casual conversations is much more than just words alone.

-When you realize that, then you are able to understand that developing stand-up comedy material that will work for you is really all about material topic selection and tightly “packaging” the comedy talent that you already use effectively for an audience of people who don’t know you.
+When you realize that, you understand that developing stand-up comedy material that will work for you is really all about material topic selection and tightly “packaging” the comedy talent that you already use effectively for an audience of people who don’t know you.

 I was predisposed to fail and nothing I did seemed to help the situation.